-In the 12 southwest counties, there are approximately 12,500 established water rights within the district, comprising approximately 30 percent of all Kansas water rights, from which about 2 million acre feet per calendar year is pumped from up to 10,500 non-domestic water wells, comprising nearly half of all groundwater used annually in the state, with a consumptive use that on average exceeds sustainability by more than 800,000 acre feet each year.
 The most common source of water for district wells is the High Plains Aquifer, which is primarily comprised of the unconsolidated, unconfined Ogallala Formation, older less permeable finer grained Oligocene deposits and unconfined sub-cropping Dakota Aquifer System formations that receive very little recharge.
 In comparison, less than 100 non-domestic wells are authorized to tap into the confined bedrock Dakota Aquifer System, which is commonly referred to as the "Dakota Aquifer."
 The characteristics of these aquifers can vary dramatically throughout the District and recharge areas are located at the sub-crop region under the High Plains Aquifer across the central part of the district and direct recharge source areas are generally west of the district in Colorado.

 The quality of the groundwater in the High Plains and Dakota Aquifers is generally fresh, although in some locations the salinity and/or radio-nuclei levels exceed recommended limits or maximum contaminant levels (MCLs) for drinking water established by the US Environmental Protection Agency (EPA).
 The saturated thickness of the High Plains Aquifer ranges from 20 feet to 600 feet within the district.
-Well capacities range from 20 gallons per minute (gpm) to 3,000 gpm.
+Well, with significant variability in part of this thickness that is productive.
+Thus, well capacities range from 20 gallons per minute (gpm) to 3,000 gpm.
 Historic depletion also varies spatially across the district as documented in the Kansas Geological Survey (KGS) High Plains Aquifer Atlas.
-A 2010 model of the district indicated that groundwater pumping caused a nearly 30% decrease in aquifer storage from predevelopment to 2007, for an average decline of roughly 70 feet.
+A 2010 model of the district indicated that groundwater pumping caused a nearly 30% decrease in aquifer storage from pre-development to 2007, for an average decline of roughly 70 feet.
 These groundwater declines have created a loss in the groundwater discharging to streams, resulting in lower to no stream flows (2014 Kansas Water Plan).
 That 2010 model is due to be updated.